 I had the privilege of staying in this suite shortly before the renovation began.
 The experience felt like stepping into a piece of modern film history — and into the golden age of Tokyo luxury.

-The Park Hyatt Tokyo itself is a destination.
-When it opened, it quickly became an icon for a new type of luxury hotel.
-It made waves because, back then, no other hotel combined modern minimalism with such warmth and polish.
-The Park Hyatt Tokyo wasn’t just a place to stay — it was the place to be.
+When the Park Hyatt Tokyo opened in the late 1990s, it quickly became an icon for a new type of luxury hotel.
+No other hotel combined modern minimalism with such warmth and polish.
+It wasn’t just a place to stay.
+It was the place to be.

 Everyone who mattered in the world of business, art, or culture eventually passed through its doors.
 The New York Grill, perched high above Shinjuku with its skyline views and live jazz, became the city’s living room.
 The hotel’s atmosphere was electric — half Silicon Valley summit, half high-finance cocktail party, with a touch of film-set glamour that has never been replicated.